The early Gee's in Leicestershire may represent the oldest Gee line.

 Export

-There are no records to show at what point the family moved from producing wool or cloth to buying and selling, but within a few generations we will see that they began to export wool.
+The Gee were likely trading as early as 1332, and perhaps even earlier.
+There are no records to show at what the early family was trading, but within a few generations we will see that they were exporting wool.

 The River Soar runs beside Rothley and Mountsorrel.
 Very unusual among rivers, the Soar flows mostly northwards, like the Nile.
 It flows north toward Nottingham, where it connects with the Trent and empties near Hull.

 The rivers were the highways of commerce.
 What roads there were dated from Roman times.
-But taking wool and woolen cloth to market was a relatively short journey downriver to Hull.
+Taking wool and woolen cloth to market was a relatively short journey downriver to Hull.